💻 Code Intelligence¶

 -

-This work proposes PaperCoder — a multi-agent LLM framework that automatically converts machine learning papers into executable code repositories via a three-stage pipeline: Planning, Analysis, and Coding.
-88% of the generated repositories are rated as best by the original paper authors, and the framework substantially outperforms baselines on the PaperBench benchmark.
+PaperCoder is proposed—a multi-agent LLM framework that automatically transforms machine learning papers into runnable code repositories via a three-stage pipeline of Planning, Analysis, and Coding.
+88% of the generated repositories were rated as best by the original authors, significantly outperforming baselines on the PaperBench benchmark.

 - ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory